 These are a few of the paintings from my LA and Boston periods illustrating the free online version of my first poetry book, Push Coasts, that I was editing when I painted them.

 Selected other Harvard postdoc period work (2014-2015):

 In Boston, I began to work in oils on canvas with a palette knife as well as my customary brushes, also continuing to experiment with different names and signatures since having changed my name months earlier.
-Most of this work was stolen back in America after I immigrated.
-That made me even happier that the latter part of the presented selection from that period was already gifted.

 Selected salvaged Boston work (2015):